vnguyen-ledger/check_block_fail/README.md

 ## Pre-requisites

++ install click
++ install requests
 + fullnode who can expose his API
 + the port used is 33000
 + download go and gaia
-+ check if gaia is on user/go/bin
++ add gaia to the PATH
-+ if no, change the path on ligne 45
-+ create a ssh tunnel to ur fullnode
++ create a ssh tunnel to your fullnode

 ## Run

 **step :**

 + Go to validator.txt and write the exact name of validators that you want to work on (https://www.mintscan.io/cosmos/validators)
 + Go to config.cfg and enter the range of block that you want to check

-**different option :**
+**Usage:** check_block_fail.py [OPTIONS]

+  displays all missed blocks for each validator in json format

+**Options:**
-+ --detail : give more informations about blocks (height missed block)
+  --detail  detail about height missed block
-+ --time : give the time of execution
+  --time    give the time of execution
-+ --help : display this all available option
+  --help    Show this message and exit.

 **command :** python3 dico.py --{optionnal}